Christian Keathley & Jason Mittell – Workshop Co-Directors:

 Catherine Grant – Guest Mentor:

 Grant, Honorary Research Fellow and former Professor of Digital Media and Screen Studies at Birkbeck, University of London, will be in residence for the second week of the workshop to mentor the participants and discuss her own videographic works.
-A producer of well over 100 videographic critical essays, Grant is also the founder of Film Studies for Free, a co-editor of [in]TRANSITION, and the host of Audiovisualcy, a website that gathers and presents videographic essay works.
+A producer of well over 200 videographic critical works, Grant is also the founder of Film Studies for Free and the host of Audiovisualcy, a website that gathers and presents videographic essay works.
 She is the author of a number of articles on videographic criticism, including “Deja-Viewing?
 Videographic Experiments in Intertextual Film Studies” (Mediascape, ULCA’s journal of cinema and media studies), and “The Shudder of a Cinephiliac Idea?
 Videographic Film Studies Practice as Material Thinking” (Aniki: the Portugese Journal of Moving Image Studies).
 See her complete list of publications on these topics here.
 In addition, Grant has taught videographic production at the University of Sussex and elsewhere.
+She is a founding co-editor of [in]Transition.